RomainCtl/RecoFinement/docs/developers/installation.md

 ## Clone project

-We use a micro-services architecture (*[more information in this section](../architecture)*).
+We use a micro-service architecture (*[more information in this section](../architecture)*).
 We have a "master project" which has all services as sub-modules.

-Clone the "master project" and follow these command:
+Clone the "master project" and follow these commands:
 ```bash
 git clone https://github.com/RomainCtl/RecoFinement.git
 ```